Saimon215/DEV-PROFILE/README.md

 # CIS 376 – Dev Profile (Final Project)

 This repository contains my Developer Profile Web App, a fully responsive, multi-page website built as the final project for CIS 376 – Web Development.
-It showcases my technical projects, achievements, blog/reflection, and resources in an accessible, JSON-powered, well-structured site deployed using GitHub Pages.

-The site is accessibility-checked, JSON-driven, cleanly structured, and deployed from the docs/ folder.
+It showcases my technical projects, achievements, and reflections in a clean, accessible, JSON-driven site deployed from the docs/ folder.

 ⸻